 Taylor D’Amore, Guillermo Araujo, Ivan Salce, Nigel Rossiter.

-Response/Recommendation: Venous thromboembolism (VTE) prophylaxis is recommended for patients with a fragility fracture of the pelvis or lower extremity as long as the risk of VTE outweighs the risk of bleeding given other medical comorbidities.
-All patients should be treated with intermittent pneumatic compression (IPC) devices while admitted to the hospital given the low-risk profile associated with this intervention.
+Response/Recommendation: Chemoprophylaxis against venous thromboembolism (VTE) is recommended for patients with a fragility fracture of the pelvis or lower extremity as long as the risk of VTE outweighs the risk of bleeding given other medical comorbidities.
+The use of intermittent pneumatic compression (IPC) devices should be considered for those who cannot receive chemoprophylaxis.

 Strength of Recommendation: Low.